Do I need Development Approval?

-To find out the zoning of your property, which may impact your development approval, please refer to the Planning Development Map or State Government Map Viewer.
+To find out the zoning of your property, which may impact your development approval, please refer to the SA Property and Planning Atlas and the PlanSA website.

 You can apply for Planning Consent and Building Rules Consent at the same time if you wish.
-However you will need BOTH Planning Consent AND Building Rules Consent to get Development Approval.
+However in most cases you will need BOTH Planning Consent AND Building Rules Consent to get Development Approval.

 Development Plan consent (planning only)

 A planning assessment involves assessing the impact of development, including: